akhileshgiriboyina/Bit-Torrent/README.md

 - Divide load at Server by distributing File Download work among many Peers
 - Great reduction in Download time
 - Multi-Threading to perform parallel tasks
+- While File download, Peer uses the concept of "First Chunk available with Minimal Peers" to give priority to the Chunks
 - Even if a Peer has only few chunks (part) of file, he will be able to contribute as a Seeder (Can share the chunk he has to other user without it)
 - Use of SHA1 to validate the downloaded data